 The Malaysian government limits foreign participation in financial services in an effort to encourage the development of domestic financial services providers.
-The governments policies are guided by the Banking and Financial Institutions Act of 1989 (BAFA) and the ten-year Financial Sector Masterplan unveiled in 2001.
+The government's policies are guided by the Banking and Financial Institutions Act of 1989 (BAFA) and the ten-year Financial Sector Masterplan unveiled in 2001.
 The plan is focused on building competitive domestic banks, in large part through banking consolidation, and defers the introduction of new foreign competition until after 2007.
 Foreign banks currently operate in Malaysia under a grandfathering provision.
 No new licenses are being granted to either local or foreign banks; foreign banks must operate as locally controlled subsidiaries.
+In 2004, Bank Negara pressed existing foreign banks, including U.S. banks, to expand back office operations or establish significant computing operations in Malaysia.

-However, in September 2003, Bank Negara announced plans to issue three Islamic banking licenses to foreign banks active in the Islamic banking sector.
+In September 2003, Bank Negara announced plans to issue three Islamic banking licenses to foreign banks active in the Islamic banking sector.
+Bank Negara similarly implied in a December 2004 announcement that it would give licenses to three foreign commercial banks in 2005.
 On April 1, 2003, the government removed the restriction that foreign-controlled companies were required to obtain 50 percent of their local credit from Malaysian banks.
-However, sourcing of funds of more than RM 50 million (\$ 13.2 million) from local banks requires approvals from Bank Negara.
+However, sourcing of funds of more than RM 50 million (\$13.2 million) from local banks requires approval from Bank Negara.